dmathieu/tmp-profiles-collector/README.md

 ### Run the collector

-Note: at the moment, you need `opentelemetry-ebpf-profiler` pulled, and on the `otel-receiver` branch for this to run.
+The ebpf-profiler needs to be run as root.
+So we split building and running.

 ```
 cd collector
+go build
-go run components.go main.go main_others.go --config ../config.yaml --feature-gates=service.profilesSupport
+sudo ./profiling-collector --config ../config.yaml --feature-gates=service.profilesSupport
 ```